 Table 2: Impacts to the head greater than 10g by impact location for total impacts, impacts recorded by forwards midfielders and defenders in an amateur Australian Football League team over a season of matches.
 Data are presented as mean (±SD), median [IQR] and 95th percentile for total impacts, impacts per player position group, impact duration (ms), resultant linear and rotational acceleration, head impact telemetry severity profile and risk weighted exposure combined probability.

 Table 3: Impacts to the head greater than 10g by injury tolerance, injury severity for resultant linear and rotational accelerations, head impact telemetry severity profile and risk weighted exposure combined probability for total impacts, impacts recorded by forwards midfielders and defenders in an amateur Australian Football League team over a season of matches.
 Data are presented as number of impacts and percentage of impacts recorded.

+Table 4: Impacts to the head greater than 10g by age, height and weight groups in an amateur Australian Football League team over a season of matches.
+Data are presented as mean (±SD), median [IQR] and 95th percentile for total impacts per player per-season, resultant linear and rotational acceleration, head impact telemetry severity profile and risk weighted exposure combined probability

 References